JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 # How to use Markdown

-Markdown is a lightweight markup language with plain-text-formatting syntax.
+Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.<br/>

 ### Headings
 To create a heading, add number signs (#) in front of a word or phrase.
 The number of number signs you use should correspond to the heading level.
 For eaxh extra (#) that you use your heading will be smaller.<br/>